nataliegroeneboom/Vue-practice-dec/README.md

-# Vue-practice-dec - Section 8.6: Instance Methods - $on and $once
+# Vue-practice-dec - Section 8.6: Event Methods - $on and $once

 Both $on and $once are used to monitor events. $on will keep monitoring the named event, while $once will only monitor it once.